pigskin/pigskin/README.md

 ### What is Game Pass Europe?

-Game Pass Europe uses WPP/Bruin as its streaming provider(s), and is currently the only service this module supports.
+Game Pass Europe uses WPP/Bruin as its streaming provider(s), and is currently the only service this library supports.

 ### What is Game Pass International?